isakro/shoredate/README.md

 the region were located on or close to the shoreline when they were in use, and is implemented here based on an empirically derived estimate of the likely elevation of the sites above sea-level when they were occupied (Roalkvam 2023).
-However, do note that as there are limitations to the Roalkvam (2023) study, and as the method is dependent on regularities in human behaviour, the dates achieved with the package should be treated with care.
+However, do note that as the Roalkvam (2023) study provides a first formalisation of the method it is hefted with unexplored uncertainties, and as the method is dependent on regularities in human behaviour, the dates achieved with the package should be treated with care.

 ## Installation and loading